Thursday, January 26, 2012

 Not only is the Saeculum not going away any time soon, it is continuing to thrive and progress, notwithstanding our current threat, as mentioned parenthetically above (which, due mainly to Western blindness and naivety based in PC multiculturalism, may result in horrific casualties and dislocations in the near future, but will not be able to dismantle the overall structures of the West).

-a) stubborn resistance, rejection of Western Progress and its values as ‘un-Christian’, and an obstinant and fantasizing obsession with ushering in the Last Days; or b) readjusting the religious mind in order to respect the Saeculum in its integrity as representing the context by which the process toward the eschaton (as well as its mysteriously paradoxical frustration) happens at all.
+With the reigning fact of the Saeculum, the religious-eschatological consciousness has two options on how to digest it: a) stubborn resistance, rejection of Western Progress and its values as ‘un-Christian’, and an obstinant and fantasizing obsession with ushering in the Last Days; or b) readjusting the religious mind in order to respect the Saeculum in its integrity as representing the context by which the process toward the eschaton (as well as its mysteriously paradoxical frustration) happens at all.

 What we mean to say in (b) is that Christian eschatology from the very beginning was based on paradox and mystery: only the Father knows when the end of history will come, Jesus himself said.
 Many of the admonitions and prescriptions for life which Jesus pronounced imply a call to the Christian to acculturate himself to the way this world and this life continue to be, and while he is to pursue the values that become luminous in the light of the imminent eschaton, he is also to remain patient while waiting for that eschaton, and much of the new ethics of the Christian seem to be based upon abiding by the structures of the untransfigured world.

-(more often than not seeming to be taking its bittersweet time getting there).
+The existential situation as presented in the New Testament, however, is not that simple and copacetic: there is actually a great tension—sometimes apparently self-contradictory—between the urgency of an imminent eschaton, on the one hand, and the call to abide patiently while history wends its mysterious way toward that eschaton (more often than not seeming to be taking its bittersweet time getting there).
 This tension has oftentimes not been managed very well in the history of Christianity, and after the dissolution of Christendom, the West was wracked by sociopolitical cataclysms based on deformative, mostly Gnostic, responses to that tension (with the French Revolution, Communism, Fascism, and Nazism, as well as the more amorphous cultural diseases of the West in the last 200-odd years).

 The very dominance and vitality of the Saeculum highlights and energizes the mystery of the eschatological tension which is at the heart of the Christian’s existential posture throughout his life.
 It is easier, and more facile, for the Christian to cultivate the goal of the eschaton when the world is “winding down” and deteriorating all around him.
 In that situation, the Christian can comfortably denigrate his surrounding world and its societies and institutions, and just hunker down to wait for the Apocalypse.

+But the real challenge arises when the surrounding world is not in fact winding down, but is growing and progressing by leaps and bounds.
+The Christian must then search more deeply within himself to get in touch with the mystery of the existential tension that is the heart of the spiritual Exodus from this world to the next, rather than rely on external, superficial and materially based markers.
 And of course, as we intimated before, a vibrant and vital era (or any era, for that matter) may also be beset by various problems and crises, which may be exploited by the eschatologist impatient with the perdurance of the Saeculum.
 How impatient the eschatologist gets depends on how much of the Gnostic virus he has.
 Such challenges and crises, and the quasi-apocalyptic responses to them, are as old as the hills, and themselves only become absorbed into the ongoing mysterious warp-and-woof of the History that, contrary to the impatience of the Christian (and the post-Christian Gnostic), apparently just won't go away.

-By and large, modern Christians have digested the sociopolitical dominance of secularism maturelyas have all those millions of Western Christians who exist throughout the West (as well as various parts of the non-Western world) in various stages of decomposition, transformed over time into various types of "secularists" reflecting various flavors of spirituality, agnosticism and atheism.
+By and large, modern Christians have digested the sociopolitical dominance of secularism maturely—as have all those millions of Western Christians who exist throughout the West (as well as various parts of the non-Western world) in various stages of decomposition, transformed over time into various types of "secularists" reflecting various flavors of spirituality, agnosticism and atheism.

-While the former have by and large learned to integrate the dominance and vitality of the Saeculum into the wider tension between this world and the next world, between this life and the next life, between History and the End of History, the latter have learned to respect the "neutral umbrella" of the secularist modus vivendi by which religious people of all stripes are accorded full equality of rights (as long as those rights do not presume to involve the arrogation of any particular Absolute Truth into laws affecting those who disagree with that Absolute Truth), and are by and large accorded respect (with some measure,
+While the former have by and large learned to integrate the dominance and vitality of the Saeculum into the wider tension between this world and the next world, between this life and the next life, between History and the End of History, the latter have learned to respect the "neutral umbrella" of the secularist modus vivendi by which religious people of all stripes are accorded full equality of rights (as long as those rights do not presume to involve the arrogation of any particular Absolute Truth into laws affecting those who disagree with that Absolute Truth), and are by and large accorded respect (with some measure, inevitably, here and there, of criticism, condemnation, and even sometimes mockery thrown in, as befits freedom of expression).

 Conclusion: The Neutral Umbrella of Secularism